MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 > [!NOTE]
 > Our system might detect that the risk event that contributed to the risk user risk score was either:
 >
 > - A false positive
-> - The user risk was remediated by policy by either:
+> - The user risk was [remediated by policy](howto-identity-protection-remediate-unblock.md) by either:
 >    - Completing multifactor authentication
->    - Secure password change.
+>    - Secure password change
 >
 > Our system will dismiss the risk state and a risk detail of **AI confirmed sign-in safe** will show and no longer contribute to the user’s overall risk.

 ## Risk detections mapped to riskEventType